 Though considering his immortal nature, one can assume that he vanished because there is another, in-continuity version of him walking around in the now changed time-line.
 It is mentioned in the episode that no two versions of one person can exist at the same time.

-Thing is about Vandal Savage is the man was a power-mad would-be dictator...until a few millenia of perpetual time-out gave him pause and an opportunity to think about his actions.
+The thing is, Vandal Savage was once a power-mad would-be dictator...until a few millenia of perpetual time-out gave him pause and an opportunity to think about his actions.
 Spending all that time by himself and with the weight of what got him there mellowed him out considerably and turned him into a civil, well-meaning person.
 In his case being The Aloner drove him sane.

 Strangely enough, came up a couple of times in the 2003 Strawberry Shortcake series.
 In "The Mystery of Seaberry Shore," Coco Calypso is the sole inhabitant of the eponymous shore (save her pet parrot and two dozen monkeys).
 When Strawberry is called in to investigate a seaberry robbery, it becomes apparent that Coco, contrary to her song ("With all that I've got, with all that I've found, it's okay by me if there's no one around."), is incredibly lonely.
 Fortunately for her, the thief was just a girl who lives in a neighboring lagoon who used the seaberries for sustenance before Coco started harvesting them.
 With the misunderstanding cleared up, the two girls resolve to be friends and share the berries.